uwplse/coq-plugin-lib/README.md

 ## Contributors

 This library was developed by Talia Ringer, Nate Yazdani, and RanDair Porter.
-Probably none of it would build without Emilio's help.

 ## Licensing